 This process is the most similar to the traditional mobile advertising model.
 However, by removing the need for IOs, it still improves efficiency by eliminating manual intervention in the buying process.

 Programmatic ad buying fills the vacuum left by traditional models between user and advertiser.
 It lets marketers manage campaigns across multiple devices and channels via a single dashboard while delivering ads across thousands of publishers.
 In a world where mobile is king, programmatic ad buying is a crucial component of the modern advertising strategy.

-If you’re looking to explore mobile programmatic advertising more deeply, download our free whitepaper or get in touch with our sales team below to get started!
+If you’re looking to explore mobile programmatic advertising more deeply, get in touch with us to get started!